 Professor Thomas Jessell FMedSci FRS

-He has used insight into the molecular origins of neuronal subtypes to devise genetic methods to monitor and manipulate the activity of selected interneuron classes, permitting a clearer view of the design of systems and circuits involved in the planning and execution of movement.
+He used insight into the molecular origins of neuronal subtypes to devise genetic methods to monitor and manipulate the activity of selected interneuron classes, permitting a clearer view of the design of systems and circuits involved in the planning and execution of movement.
 Ultimately, his research may provide a more thorough understanding of how the central nervous system is constructed and suggest new ways to repair diseased or damaged neurons in the human brain and spinal cord.

 Interest and expertise